CryptoFraudDetection/main/README.md

 Main repository for the project.

-## Instructions

-1. Clone the repo 📂
-2. Install the project using the `make dev-install` command 🛠️
-3. Copy the `.env-example` file to `.env` and fill in the necessary environment variables 🔑
-4. Load the environment variables using the `source .env` command 🔄
-5. You're ready to start working ☕️

 ## Installing `uv`

 `uv` is a universal runtime tool for running and managing Python applications.
 It ensures a streamlined setup and cross-platform compatibility.